alemar11/ios-watchos-tvos-macos-resources/README.md

 * [Metal2DScrollable](https://github.com/codelynx/Metal2DScrollable)
 * [Metalbrot](https://github.com/jtbandes/Metalbrot.playground) - An interactive playground showing how to use Metal compute kernels.
 * [MetalFilters](https://github.com/alexiscn/MetalFilters) - Instagram filters implemented in Metal.
+* [MetalPinch](https://github.com/TylerWhiteDesign/MetalPinch) - A demo on how to use UIGestureRecognizers to pan and zoom in Metal.
 * [MetalScope](https://github.com/ejeinc/MetalScope) - Metal-backed 360° panorama view for iOS.

 ## NavigationBar